adinashby/app-dev-2-midterm-exam/README.md

 ---

-2. Write a Dart program that counts the highest number of a character in a given string.
-You should read the string from the user.
+1. Write a Dart program that counts the highest number of a character in a given string.
 (5%)

 Examples: